 Can I ship recalled, damaged or non-conforming cells or batteries?

-Lithium batteries, identified by the manufacturer as being defective for safety reasons, or that have been damaged, that have the potential of producing a dangerous evolution of heat, fire or short circuit are FORBIDDEN for transport.
+Lithium batteries, identified by the manufacturer as being defective for safety reasons, or that have been damaged, that have the potential of producing a dangerous evolution of heat, fire or short circuit are FORBIDDEN for air transport.
+They may be shipped by ground transport if packaged and identified according to the regulations involved, such as 49 CFR §173.185(f) for the United States or Special Provision 137 of the Transportation of Dangerous Goods Regulations for Canada.